NStrijbosch/hub-module-notes/docs/motors.md

-The motor class is a sub class of the [port](port.md) class to control PU motors.
-It can be used via `motor = hub.port.A.motor`, see the examples below for more details.
+The motor class is a sub class of the [port](port.md) class which allows to control PU motors.
+It can be used via `motor=hub.port.A.motor`, see the examples below for more details.

 # Measurements

 ## get()

-`motor.get() `
+`motor.get()`

 Measure sensor data from the motor.
 The specific measurements (speed, relative position, absolute position, power, load) depend on the mode of the motor, see [mode](#mode) for details to change mode, and [motors](#motors) for details on the default and available modes of each motor.